 - 3.2.2.1 The header shall provide a CCSDS Attitude Data Message version number that identifies the format version; this is included to anticipate future changes.
 The version keyword shall be CCSDS_APM_VERS and the value shall have the form of 'x.y', where 'y' shall be incremented for corrections and minor changes, and 'x' shall be incremented for major changes.
 Version 1.0 shall be reserved for the initial version accepted by the CCSDS as an official Recommended Standard ('Blue Book').
+Version 2.0 shall be used for this blue book.
 Testing shall be conducted using APM version numbers less than 1.0 (e.g., 0.x).
-Participating agencies should specify in the ICD the specific APM version numbers they will support. - 3.2.2.2 The header shall include the CREATION_DATE keyword with the value set to the Coordinated Universal Time (UTC) when the file was created, formatted according to Ref.
-[3] ASCII Time Code A or B. A description of APM header keywords and values is provided in Table 3-1. - 3.2.2.3 The first header line shall be the first non-blank line in the file. - 3.2.2.4 Table 3-1 specifies for each header item: - a) the keyword to be used; - b) a short description of the item; - c) whether the values are normative (N) values or just examples (E); - d) values (either the list of all normative values or examples); - e) whether the item is mandatory (M) or optional (O). - 3.2.2.5 Only those keywords shown in Table 3-1 shall be used in an APM header.
+Participating agencies should specify in the ICD the specific APM version numbers they will support. - 3.2.2.2 The header shall include the CREATION_DATE keyword with the value set to the Coordinated Universal Time (UTC) when the file was created (see Section 6.7.9 for formatting rules).
+A description of APM header keywords and values is provided in Table 3-1. - 3.2.2.3 The first header line shall be the first non-blank line in the file. - 3.2.2.4 Table 3-1 specifies for each header item: - a) the keyword to be used; - b) a short description of the item; - c) examples of allowed values; and - d) whether the item is Mandatory (M), Optional (O), or Conditional (C).
+Conditional indicates that the item is mandatory if specified conditions are met. - 3.2.2.5 Only those keywords shown in Table 3-1 shall be used in an APM header.